Learn how to make delicious almond milk at home that tastes so much better than store-bought. Creamy, smooth and perfect.

-- Using a nut milk bag strain the almond milk, squeezing the nut milk bag to get every last drop of milk and leaving a very dry pulp behind in the bag.
+- Strain the almond milk through a nut milk bag, squeezing the nut milk bag to get every last drop of milk and leaving a very dry pulp behind in the bag.

 - Transfer the strained milk into a jar or milk bottle and keep covered in the refrigerator.
 Shake before using.
-Consume within a few days.
+Consume within 3 days.

-- Discard the almond pulp or use it to make raw cookies.
+- Discard the almond pulp or use it to make cookies.

 - Prep time does not include soaking the almonds first.